Photon Rings in Three-Dimensional Bonnor-Melvin Magnetic Spacetime: Photonic modes

 where \( \tilde{s}=\frac{s}{\sigma\sqrt{2\Lambda}} \) and \( \tilde{\epsilon}=\frac{\epsilon}{\sqrt{2\Lambda}} \).
 Eliminating the first-order derivative via the transformation: \(\psi_{0}(z) = \sin\left(z\right)^{-1/2} \psi(z)\) yields the Schr\"odinger-like equation:

 This effective potential exhibits significant structural and asymptotic characteristics due to its singular and periodic nature.
 The term \( 1/\sin^2(z) \) introduces singularities at \( z = \kappa\pi \), where the potential diverges.
 If \( \tilde{s}^2 > \frac{1}{4} \), these singularities form impenetrable barriers, whereas for \( \tilde{s}^2 < \frac{1}{4} \), they create attractive wells capable of supporting localized states.
 Near \( z = 0 \), using \( \sin(z) \approx z \), the potential behaves as \( V_{\text{eff}}(z) \approx \tilde{m}_b^2 + \frac{\tilde{s}^2 - \frac{1}{4}}{z^2} - \frac{1}{4} \), exhibiting an inverse-square term influencing wave function behavior.
-The structure of this potential governs spatial constraints, energy quantization, and possible quantum phase transitions between localized and delocalized states, emphasizing its fundamental role in determining the vector boson dynamics.
+The structure of this potential governs spatial constraints, and energy quantization, emphasizing its fundamental role in determining the vector boson dynamics.
 Now, let us determine the wavefunction and energy eigenvalues in a closed form.
 To achieve this, we proceed with a second change of variable, \(x = \sin(z)\), which transforms the equation into

 where \(\tilde{\varrho}=\tilde{\epsilon}^2+1/4\).
 Introducing yet another change of variable, \(u = x^{2}\), we obtain

 where \(\zeta=\frac{\tilde{s}^{2}}{4}-\frac{1}{16}\).
 At this stage, it is evident that a power series solution can be employed in the form of \(\psi\left( u\right) =\sum\limits_{j=0}^{\infty }B_{j}\,u^{j+k }\).
 Substituting this into the transformed equation leads to